 Homeowners are having difficulties hiring good quality professionals at an affordable cost with durable results, while MSEs are having difficulty accessing the right market.
 The supply and demand for construction services are evidently out of balance.

-We created Naaam.org as a dynamic online market that connects homeowners with a network of construction and maintenance service providers.
+Hence, we created Naaam.org as a dynamic online market that connects homeowners with a network of construction and maintenance service providers.
 In addition, we worked with The Nawaya Network in Beirut and DROPS in Tripoli to carry out the operations.

-Along with Naaam.org, the Naaam Business Solutions Center was established in Beirut in collaboration with The Nawaya Network and in I Tripoli in collaboration with DROPS to provide business solutions, business support, and capacity building for MSEs.
+Along with Naaam.org, the Naaam Business Solutions Center was established in Beirut in collaboration with The Nawaya Network and in Tripoli in collaboration with DROPS to provide business solutions, business support, and capacity building for MSEs.
 So far, 155 MSMEs in Beirut have joined Naaam Business Center, and 85 in the north have enrolled on the platform.

 This program is increasing job prospects for MSEs in the construction services industry, with 60 MSEs completing projects in Beirut and another 41 in the north, and 33 MSEs increasing sales.

-Finally, Re-suit is an initiative we're collaborating on with our local partner arcenciel.
+Lastly, Re-suit is an initiative we're collaborating on with our local partner arcenciel.
 It focuses on the clothes waste management system and generates job opportunities for Lebanese, Syrians, and Palestinians, as waste management is one of the few industries where these refugee populations are permitted to work.
 This initiative has so far impacted 59 MSEs.

 This project is part of the Swisscontact Development Programme, which is co-financed by SDC (Swiss Agency for Development and Cooperation, Federal Department of Foreign Affairs FDFA).